Sugar in Action, a diabetes runner’s life experience

-In June 2006, after a week of having two of Type 2 diabetes symptoms — polyuria and polydipsia — I had a blood test that showed my blood sugar was 36.6 mmol/L658 mg/dL and was told I had Type 2 diabetes.
+In June 2006, after a week of having two of type 2 diabetes symptoms—polyuria and polydipsia—I had a blood test that showed my blood sugar was 36.6 mmol/L658 mg/dL and was told I had type 2 diabetes.
 That same night, a went into ketoacidosis and ended up at the hospital.
 There, I started to suffer from a heart attack, during which my medical team aided me.
 I spent four days in intensive care and four more in internal medicine and went through a period of denial complete with emotional outbursts such as kicking, cursing, wailing and crying.
 But ultimately, I accepted my diagnosis.

 Tell us about your work in the diabetes space.